Preparing for Rehab: What You Need to Know

 - Any current prescription medications and insurance cards

 - List of important contact information

 - Laundry supplies

 - A credit or reloadable debit card

 The above list is simply the essentials, a person may need more than just these items for their stay, especially if he or she is planning to spend more than a month in a rehabilitation facility.
-Bringing an old iPod or MP3 player is a good addition, as listening to music can help combat the boredom or bouts of depression that can occur during rehab.
+Bringing an old iPod or MP3 player that does not have a camera is a good addition, as listening to music can be therapeutic and help an individual relax.
 It’s important to note that most treatment facilities don’t let patients bring a cell phone or any other device with an Internet connection because these devices can be used to violate other patients’ privacy, leave against medical advice, or get drugs into the rehab center.
 Books are another great edition to your packing list, as they can provide an escape for the reader or act as a connection to the outside world separate from rehab.
 Pictures of loved ones can also be helpful by providing motivation during the hard times and reminding you of the reason you chose to attend treatment in the first place.